MDAnalysis/MDAnalysis.github.io/_posts/2021-04-09-prace-workshop.md

 The workshop is aimed at users in academia and industry who are already familiar with Python and molecular dynamics.
 As many people may have different levels of experience with MDAnalysis, each session is separate.

-## Register soon [places limited]
+## Register soon (places limited)

 The workshop is open to everyone, but places are limited, apply early!

-For more information and the registration form, please see the [prace website](https://events.prace-ri.eu/event/1201/overview)
+For more information and the registration form, please see the [workshop overview](https://events.prace-ri.eu/event/1201/overview) website.

 - @micaela-matta, @IAlibay, @orbeckst, @jbarnoud, @fiona-naughton, @lilyminium, @mnmelo, @richardjgowers (the workshop organising committee)